raygun101/MarkupKit/README.md

 See [LMAnchorView.h](https://github.com/gk-brown/MarkupKit/blob/master/MarkupKit-iOS/MarkupKit/LMAnchorView.h) for more information.

 ## LMRootView
-In iOS 10 and earlier, `UIKit` may in some cases assign system-defined, non-overridable values for a view's margins.
+In iOS 10, `UIKit` may in some cases assign system-defined, non-overridable values for a view's margins.
 In such cases, the `LMRootView` class can be used.
 This class pins subviews to its edges instead of its margins, and provides the following properties that can be used to reserve additional space at the top and bottom of the view, respectively:

 ```objc
 @property (nonatomic) CGFloat topPadding;